devnote-dev/ptero-notes/wings/websocket.md

 1. Request a new token from the panel
 2. Send an "auth" event with the new token

-It's advised to reauthenticate the connection when you recieve the "token expiring" warning event, as the connection is not always kept open for 20 minutes (can vary ~2 minute difference).
+It's advised to reauthenticate the connection when you recieve the "token expiring" warning event, as the connection is not always kept open for 20 minutes.